IVSoftware/IVSoftware.Portable.Disposable/README.md

 ### AutoObservableCollection&lt;T&gt; with Batch Updates

-This is a lighweight alternative to `System.Collections.ObjectModel.ObservableCollection`.
+This is a lightweight alternative to `System.Collections.ObjectModel.ObservableCollection`.
 It encapsulates two improvements that seemed to keep coming up, and opportunistically seemd like a good inclusion for this package since the reference counting was already on hand.

 1 - `NotifyCollectionResetEventArgs` that contains information on `OldItems` when the collection is cleared (e.g. for when the items themselves are `IDisposable` and need to be disposed).
 While things may have changed since this writing, the standard `CollectionChangedEvent` seems to have no information on the items that have been removed as a result of `Clear()`.